geovannyAvelar/WeatherLogger-API/README.md

 3. With Maven, compile and package with:
 **mvn install -DskipTests**

-4. The depedencies will be resolved and a file named weatherlogger-CORE-X.war will be generated on target directory, 'X' is the version name.
+4. The depedencies will be resolved and a file named weatherlogger-API-X.war will be generated on target directory, 'X' is the version name.
 Now you should deploy this .war file on a application server, like Tomcat.

 ## 2 License
 This project is under The MIT License (MIT) terms.